St. Peter’s Basilica Dome to Underground Grottoes Tour

 Ascending the Dome

 The highlight for many is the climb to the top of the dome, which includes elevator access.
 From this vantage point, you’ll get panoramic views of Vatican Gardens, Rome’s rooftops, and beyond.
-The views are truly stunning and well worth the effort.
+The views are stunning and well worth the effort.

 We noted that the climb involves about 10 minutes of narrow spiral stairs at the top, which can be tight for some.
 Still, the views from the top are spectacular, and many reviews mention feeling that the climb was "manageable" and "well worth the exercise."